BigBang1112/gbx-net/README.md

 ![GBX.NET](logo_outline.png)

+### GBX.NET 2 is taking shape on [v2](https://github.com/BigBang1112/gbx-net/tree/v2) branch.
+Any attempt to help is appreciated!

 GBX.NET is a GameBox (.Gbx) file parser library written in C# for .NET software framework.
 This file type can be seen in many of the Nadeo games like TrackMania, ShootMania or Virtual Skipper.

 For any questions, open an issue, join the [GameBox Sandbox Discord server](https://discord.gg/9wAAJvKYyE) or message me via DM: BigBang1112#9489.